mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 However, that dependency is only specified by the cabling between RU and antennas.

 If BB is directly cabled to a set of RUs, the
-BB can recognize the relationship between Russia and Cell/Sectors based on the cabling between the RUs and antennas.
+BB can recognize the relationship between RUs and Cell/Sectors based on the cabling between the RUs and antennas.

-The introduction of a switched network between RUs and BBs has added a level of complexity that requires the BBs to have a deeper knowledge of the topology in order to properly configure the RUs, involving knowledge all the cabling in the switched network.
+The introduction of a switched network between RUs and BBs has added a level of complexity that requires the BBs to have a deeper knowledge of the topology in order to properly configure the RUs, involving knowledge of all the cabling in the switched network.

 Examples for switched networks are show in section 3 of {{RFC7969}}
 and demonstrate the different levels of complexity.